phonix375/Code-Refactor/README.md

 Code Refactor for marketing website

 ## Changes made to the code :

+alt text added to main hero image by moving the image to the HTML page with alt attribute

+### Changes to the HTML :
+  * added IMG element in the main tag so there will be an alt text to the image
+* changed the side DIV to HTML5 element ASIDE
+*Added an alt text to the images in the article section *changed the footer div to an HTML footer element.
 Added semantic html5 elements :
   * HEADER element - replaced the **div** element that contains the main menu and the logo
   * NAV element - replaced the **div** element that contained all the menu navigations